fralvro/BLAS_DOCKER_R_Implementation/README.md

 The available options are:
 * `--standard` to run the test using the default BLAS system.
 * `--openblas` to run the test using the optimized OpenBLAS system.
+* `--ATLAS` to run the test using the optimized ATLAS system.
 * `--all` to run the test using both systems.
 * `--help` to get more detailed descriptions of the commands.